 Yellowstone Park Border to Spanish Creek (Gallatin Canyon)

 Locals call this section the Gallatin Canyon.
 Beautiful gin clear pools surrounded by aromatic alpine forests; frequent moose crossings, and excellent hatches - no wonder they selected this portion for scenes in the movie "A River Runs Through It".
 The canyon is busy with fisherman throughout the year, but most noticeably once the RV traffic arrives in July and August.
 Excellent nymphing and the surprise of a solid mayfly hatch beginning mid-spring (baetis) or post run-off (PMD's) provides fantastic dry fly opportunities for aggressive rainbows.
 Fortunate anglers may experience thick hatches of salmon flies and golden stones if high water doesn't blow these hatches out.
-Every few years, cyclic infestations of terrestrial Spruce Moths also bring fanatical trout to the surface during mid-July while the moths dive bomb from overhanging Spruce bows toward the bright reflection of the river's surface (much like moths dive bombing your porch light).
-Trout literally line up and open their mouths for a gravy train of moths, which resemble size 10 tan caddis.
+Every few years, cyclic infestations of terrestrial Spruce Moths also bring fanatical trout to the surface late July through mid August while the moths dive bomb from overhanging spruce bows toward the bright reflection of the river's surface (much like moths dive bombing your porch light).
+Trout literally line up and open their mouths for a gravy train of moths, which closely resemble size 12-14 tan caddis.

 Spanish Creek to Manhattan